RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

   12. Documenting code

-I
+I like to document my code myself.
+It is easier cater documention to my own understanding.

   13. Quality assurance

-Aside from ESlint errors
+Aside from ESlint errors, I do use AI to ensure that the quality of my code is up to par, similar to how I use AI to debug my in class WODs

   14. Other uses in ICS 314 not listed above

-other than what has been listed above, I believe that
+other than what has been listed above, I have no other uses with AI.

 ### III.
 Impact on Learning and Understanding: